 Outpatient Treatment for Mental Health and Substance Abuse

-Adult: Intensive Outpatient Group sessions meet Mondays, Wednesdays, and Fridays from 10am-1pm. .
-Adolescent: Intensive Outpatient Sessions meet Monday 4-7pm, Wednesday from 5-8pm and Thursdays from 4-7pm.
-Psychiatry: Psychiatric services are available to both IOP patient and to the general public.
+Adult: Adult Intensive Outpatient Group sessions meet Mondays, Wednesdays, and Fridays from 10am-1pm. .
+Adolescent: Adolescent Intensive Outpatient Sessions meet Monday 4-7pm, Wednesday from 4-7pm and Thursdays from 4-7pm.
+Psychiatry: Psychiatric services are available to both IOP patients and to the general public.
 We have a top notch psychiatric team that specializes in addictions, mood disorders, PTSD, and other general psychiatric issues.
-For psychiatric visits please go to www.ocpam.com and ask for an appointment at True North Recovery Services.
+For psychiatric appointments, please call True North at (760) 517-6544.